-The engine can be selected with the iCER diesel Tier III mode1) option.
-While the engine is operating in iCER diesel Tier III mode, 1-13, the main fuel (MGO only) is used in the same way as in the normal diesel mode operation.
-However, with the iCER (see section 4.2 The iCER technology, 4-4) active, the engine reaches Tier III compliance without any additional exhaust gas treatment system such as Selective Catalytic Reduction (SCR).
+iCER diesel Tier III mode: certified Tier III (MGO only) is used in the same way as in the normal diesel mode.
+However, with the iCER (see section 4.2 The iCER technology, ■ 4-4) active, the engine reaches Tier III compliance without any additional exhaust gas treatment system, such as Selective Catalytic Reduction (SCR).

-Control system

-The WinGD Engine Control System (ECS) manages the key engine functions, such as gas admission, exhaust valve drives, engine starting and cylinder lubrication.
+Control system The WinGD Engine Control System (ECS) manages the key engine functions, such as gas admission, exhaust valve drives, engine starting and cylinder lubrication.
 The ECS also ensures control of the fuel injection.